Cheungo/LittleCheungComputer/README.md

 General Usage
 =============
-Open program by double clicking "Little Cheung Computer.exe"
+Open program by double clicking "LittleCheungComputer.exe"

 Assembly code (Refer to Instruction Set in "Help" drop down menu) can be entered in the left text box.